brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 - Letting users have one place to report bugs, for all services, all teams
 - At this time there were other teams handling some services.
 But users only see the front end.
 So that's where they report the bugs.
-- Slack support channels became community channels instead.
+- Our previous Slack support channels became community channels instead.
 - And in these channels user started taking on support, huge help!
 - Finally we had support under control.
 :::